bobjolliffe/dhis2-tools-ng/README.md

 installation and management.
 It is not the intention here to repeat all the detailed explanation that is provided there.

+Note also that DHIS2 is quite a complex system requiring some experience of linux, web based systems, database management etc to manage sustainably and securely.
+There are a number of organisations who provide hosting services as a business.
+If you do not have the skills or the resources in-house, you might be better outsourcing to one of these.

+This install guide describes a particular setup approach which is already used by a number of country systems in production.
+The main reason you might want to follow this approach would be if it is important for you to take advantage of (and contribute to) a community supported process.

 ## Prerequisites you need before you start:

 1. Your fully qualified domain name (FQDN), like `hmis.mygov.org`.
 Note this is just the name, not a URL like `https:\\hmis.mygov.org` This setup is designed for production use so it is assumed it will be using SSL/TLS which further assumes that you have a FQDN which will properly resolve to the public IP that you are exposing service on.
 Do not proceed further until you have sorted this.